SimonCB765/ProteinDatabaseManipulation/README.txt

 	FileName (variableName) - Info

 parseBindingDB
-parseCGC
+	Takes two files containing information about interactions between compounds and targets and information about BindingDB compound ID to PubChem CID mappings.
+	Returns a file of binding constants between compounds and proteins.
+	BindingDBParsed (bindingParsed) - A tab separated file (tsv), with four elements on each line.
+		The first element is the UniProt accessions targeted by a compound.
+		The second element is the CID of the compound that targets the UniProt accessions in the first element.
+		The third element is the Ki for the interaction between the compound in element two and the proteins in element one.
+		The fourth element is the Kd for the interaction between the compound in element two and the proteins in element one. parseCGC
 	Takes the file that contains the cancer gene census data, and returns a file containing the processed CGC data.
 	CGCParsedData (CGCParsed) - A tab separated (tsv) file, with three elements on each line.